hamdigharsalli/crontab_backup_script/README.md

 <hr/>

 <a name="footnote-star"/>
-<sup>*</sup> There are two processes that need to be killed: the `crontab_backup_script.sh`
+<sup>*</sup> There are two processes that need to be killed: *firstly*, the
-and whatever long running `rsync` or `tar` or `gzip` process is currently running.
-It might be reasonable to use the lockfile to indicate the PID of the currently running subprocess in order to implement this cleanly and get the effect of a rapid shutdown when commanded to.
+`crontab_backup_script.sh` and *secondly*, whatever long running `rsync` or `tar` or `gzip` process is currently running.
+It might be reasonable to use the lockfile to indicate the PID of the currently running subprocess in order to implement this cleanly and get the effect of a rapid shutdown when commanded to, but it's not easy to get the PID of a process when you fork one off in bash; `$!` only works for processes launched in the background, and the alternative recommended method of using `jobs` is fragile.
+It's hard to do synchronously.

+Some programmes have a `--pid` option to create a file containing their PID; `rsync` can do that if run as a daemon.

 The problem with the above mentioned solution, though, is that it interferes with the method I already used to save the return code of the child process; using `$!` to get the PID of